Jump To Section

 - Read the work of great dialogue writers as a follow-up to these tips.
 Mamet recommends George V. Higgins, Patrick O’Brian, John le Carré, and Dawn Powell.
 In particular, read Ernest Hemingway’s Islands in the Stream.

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including David Mamet, Margaret Atwood, Neil Gaiman, and more.